Graduate diploma: Ireland

-The graduate diploma (GradDip) is offered by University College Dublin, the Dublin Institute of Technology, Dublin City University, HETAC and the University of Limerick.
+The graduate diploma (GradDip) is offered by University College Dublin, the Technological University Dublin, Dublin City University, HETAC, the University of Limerick, and the Atlantic Technological University.
 The higher diploma (HDip) is offered by HETAC, NUI institutions, and Trinity College, Dublin.

 Malaysia

 The graduate diploma forms part of the lifelong education pathway on the Malaysian Qualifications Framework.
 They are qualifications at the level of a bachelor's degree but with half of the credit value.

 New Zealand

 In New Zealand, a graduate diploma is an advanced undergraduate qualification normally completed after a bachelor's degree or done at the same time as the bachelors study, and can be used as a bridging qualification to prove a student's ability to undertake postgraduate studies for a completely different field.
 A graduate diploma (e.g., Graduate Diploma in Education etc.) is different from a postgraduate diploma, which is a course of study at postgraduate level (e.g., Postgraduate Diploma in Clinical Psychology etc.).
 In universities and learning institutes, a graduate diploma is commonly studied by students who have already graduated in a different field and allows them to pursue a new profession.
 It mainly involves undertaking courses in an accelerated undergraduate level (e.g., normally a mixture of second and third year courses from the bachelor's degree) in order for the student to attain the requirements equivalent to a student who studied towards an undergraduate degree.